Building Kohn-Sham potentials for ground and excited states: Numerical simulations

 \subsection{Convergence results}

 The convergence is theoretically justified by Theorem \ref{cococo}, and confirmed in our simulations.
 Up to slight adaptations of the parameters $\alpha$, $D$, $B$, and $M$, the algorithm always converges both at the levels of densities and of potentials, as expected, for any $d \in \acs{1,2,3}$ and any $\ro, N, k$.
 Moreover, the larger $N$, the faster the convergence.
-We obtain arbitrary precision on \eqref{passtp} which scales as $1/n$.
+We obtain arbitrary precision on \eqref{passtp}, and observe numerically that it decreases as $1/n$.
 We give a first qualitative illustration on Figure~\ref{f3}, for $k=0$, related to the LDA which locally approximates densities by uniform electron gas partitions \cite{GiuVig05,LewLieSei18,LewLieSei19}.

 As an illustration for $d=3$, we give on Figure~\ref{f4} a representation of $\ro$, $v_n$ and $\log_{10} \ab{\ro_n-\ro}$ where $N=4$, $k=1$ and where $\ro$ is a sum of three Gaussians.